jdashe/t3/README.md

 # t3
-Node.js, express, react, and redis boilerplate for a single page app, with tic-tac-toe as the plugged-in UI
+Node.js, express, react, and redis boilerplate for a single page app with session state.

+We'll toss in tic-tac-toe UI for kicks.